lb-/website/pages/index.md

 title: "Welcome"
 ---

 Absolutely passionate to understand how things work, create and improve systems.
-My name is LB (pronounced 'Albi') and this site has a bit of info to help you get to know me.
+My name is LB (pronounced 'Albi'), I am a Christian, married to the amazing [Bec](https://www.instagram.com/becj/) and this site has a bit of info to help you get to know me.

 <a name="process"></a>
 ## Process